Summer in the Rockies 2015

 Study geology in the Black Hills of South Dakota and the spectacular Rocky Mountains of Wyoming, where a wide variety of rocks and processes are evident.
 You will learn about earth materials (minerals and rocks), structures, composition,and a variety of dynamic processes.

-This rigorous course begins and ends on campus, but in between you'll have opportunities to hike the mountains, camp with your friends, and learn geology!
+This rigorous course begins and ends on campus, but in between you'll have opportunities to hike the mountains, camp with friends, and learn geology!
 (Students should anticipate challenging hikes at high elevations).

 Dr. Michael Wolf and Ash Poust direct the program.